Value Function Spaces: Skill-Centric State Abstractions for Long-Horizon Reasoning: Model-Free RL with Value Function Spaces

 \paragraph{Baselines:} We compare \algoName extensively against a variety of competitive baselines for representation learning in RL using contrastive and information-theoretic objectives.
 We consider representations learned both offline and online (in loop with RL); note that \algoName is constructed entirely from the values of the available skills and is not learned.
 Further, all baselines have access to these skills. \begin{enumerate} \item \emph{Raw Observations:} We train a high-level policy operating on raw input observations. \item \emph{Autoencoder (AE):} We use an autoencoder to extract a compact latent space using a reconstruction loss on an offline dataset of trajectories, similar to \cite{Lange2012visual}. \item \emph{Contrastive Predicting Coding (CPC):} We learn a representation by optimizing the InfoNCE loss over an offline dataset of trajectories \citep{Oord2018cpc}. \item \emph{Online Variational Autoencoder (VAE):} We learn a VAE representation jointly (online) with the high-level policy operating on this representation \citep{Yarats2019images}. \item \emph{Contrastive Unsupervised Representations for RL (CURL):} We learn a representation by optimizing a contrastive loss jointly (online) with the RL objective \citep{Srinivas2020curl}. \end{enumerate}

 \paragraph{Evaluation:} We run experiments for the two tasks with varying number of rooms, to study the performance of the algorithms with increasing time horizon, and report the success rates in Table~\ref{tab:mf_results}.
 HRL from raw observations demonstrates a success rate of 64\% in the two-room environment, which can be attributed to the powerful set of skills available to the high-level policy, but this quickly drops to 29\% in the largest environment.
 The offline baselines (AE and CPC) construct a compact state abstraction, which makes the learning problem easier for DDQN, and show significant improvements in smaller environments (MultiRoom-2,4 and KeyCorridor-3).
 However, they are unable to improve the performance in larger environments.
 We hypothesize that this is due to the inability of the representations to capture information necessary for the high-level policy, since they are learned independent of the controller.
 The performance of representations learned online (VAE and CURL), which are implemented analogous to their offline counterparts (AE and CPC, respectively) support this hypothesis and improves the performance across all tasks by learning representations jointly with the controller, and scoring up to 54\% in the most challenging environment.
 We hypothesize that the limited performance of these methods is due to the lack of direct influence of the downstream task on the representation.
 Despite being constructed offline, \algoName explicitly captures the capabilities of the low-level skills and provides an action-centric representation for the high-level policy, greatly simplifying the control problem.
-This is reflected in the performance of \algoName across all tasks -- it outperforms all baselines, scoring 98\% on the simplest task and up to 68\% on the most challenging task, beating the next best method by over 25\%.
+This is reflected in the performance of \algoName across all tasks---it outperforms all baselines, scoring 98\% on the simplest task and up to 68\% on the most challenging task, beating the next best method by over 25\%.
 Figure~\ref{fig:rollouts_maze} shows sample rollouts of the high-level policy using \algoName as the state representation in the two tasks discussed.
+It is important to note that while \algoName outperforms the baselines in these tasks, our method is largely orthogonal to these representation learning algorithms and can be combined constructively to improve task performance---we show this, along with further ablations in Appendix~\ref{app:experiments}.